hangjoni/pixeltester/README.md

 ## To host on Github pages
 Go to your repository settings and enable GitHub Pages.
 Choose the branch that you want to (main branch).
 The site would then be hosted on yourgithubid.github.io/yourreponame
+For me, this page is hosted here: https://hangjoni.github.io/pixeltester/

 ## Cloning this repo
 Feel free to clone this repo.
 Replace the Pixel code in head section of index.html with the pixel ID generated from your own Pixel dataset.